Lifulifu/TempPredict/README.md

 |**CNNsepFeature**|1.444|
 |**LSTM**|1.414|

 We tried feeding additional weather feature to improve accuracy, such as pressure and humidity (CNNsep).
 But turns out past temperature is still the most dominent feature.
-However, we found that adding month as feature slightly improved our result (CNNwithMonth).
+However, we found that adding month as a feature slightly improved our result (CNNwithMonth).

 Also, we found that our model performs particularly bad between winter and spring.
 As the plot below shows, error in the first few months are relatively high.